RinLovesYou/CVRMods/README.md

 * install [playerctl](https://github.com/altdesktop/playerctl)
 * install [playerctl-tcp](https://github.com/RinLovesYou/playerctl-tcp)

-`playerctl-tcp` is an incredibly lightweight little TCP socket made for this project.
+`playerctl-tcp` is a lightweight little TCP socket made for this project.
 It will need to be running while you run the game for Media Control to function.

 I recommend creation a user-space service for it.<br/>
 user-space services are stored at `~/.config/systemd/user/`